AdminL3/Jugend-Forscht/README.md

 # Overview 🔍

 > [!NOTE]
-> **The goal is to compare the NYT and the Guardian, to find out if they are biased or not as well as other information.
+> **The goal is to compare the NYT and the Guardian, to find out if they are biased or not as well as other information.<br>
 > If you want to learn more about what this project is, you can read my introduction [here](./Presentations/Introduction.md)**

 **This is just an overview over the different steps.
 There are detailed explanations inside the topics.**